Gallatin County Treasurer

 ***Please note: The Gallatin County Treasurer’s office does not conduct tax sale assignment business during the tax season months of May and November.
 Processing resumes when the processing of current postmarked mail is complete.

-TAX SALE CERTIFICATE AND ISSUANCE OF A TAX DEED
+STATUTES PERTAINING TO THE TAX LIEN SALE, ASSIGNMENT OF A TAX SALE CERTIFICATE AND ISSUANCE OF A TAX DEED

 STATUTES PERTAINING TO THE PROCESS